THE TRUTH BENEATH (2016)

 When Min-jin goes missing, the details of her disappearance seem suspicious and as Yeon-hong starts to dig she learns more about her daughter’s difficult childhood and mysterious activities.
 This leads her to their daughter’s peculiar friend, Choi Mi-ok (Kim So-hee), who is both a suspect and a key component of discovering Min-jin’s whereabouts.

 As for Jong-chan, he remains preoccupied by the election instead, choosing to keep the disappearance a secret at first to avoid derailing his campaign, which contains a claim to “Protect our children”.
 Her husband’s indifference and her growing desperation sends Yeon-hong into a desperate spiral as she tries to find their daughter in time.

 While there are some Park Chan-wook fingerprints beyond the script, especially on some scene transitions or the unique sensibility when a new character is introduced, those are fleeting side notes as Lee Kyoung-mi musters a project very much in her own mould, building on the confident strokes of her black comedy debut, Crush and Blush.

-There are also some feminist touches which are perfectly pitched to highlight such issues, but keep them nestled within the flow and pacing of the film.
+There are also some feminist touches which are perfectly pitched to highlight such issues and are neatly nestled within the flow and pacing of the film.
 These include press coverage of the political couple where Yeon-hong’s vibrant dress is branded ‘controversial’, or as she peruses the file on her daughter which is titled the case of ‘Kim Jong-chan’s daughter’.
 All this despite her more forthright search for Min-jin compared to her husband’s continued search for political power.